laxminarsimha26/Team3-TaxPal-Personal-Finance-Tax-Estimator-for-Freelancers-/README.md

 rather than treating them as separate tools.

-2. Freelancer-Focused
+2. 👨‍💻 Freelancer-Focused

-The system is designed around the irregular income and expense patterns commonly associated with freelance work.
+The application is designed around the irregular income and expense patterns commonly associated with freelance work.

-3. Actionable Financial View
+3. 📈 Actionable Financial View

-Users can move from raw transactions to:
+Users can move from raw financial activity to:

 Financial Activity
        ↓